kunyuan/FeynCalculator/README.md

-# phi4_RG
+# FeynCaculator

-simple RG approach to phi4
+This small code provides a simple method to calculate Feynman diagrams for generic quantum many-body systems.